swiftlang/swift-evolution/proposals/0298-asyncsequence.md

 ### Add APIs to iterator instead of sequence

-We discussed applying the fundamental API (`map`, `reduce`, etc.) to the `AsyncIterator` protocol instead of `AsyncSequence`.
+We discussed applying the fundamental API (`map`, `reduce`, etc.) to `AsyncIteratorProtocol` instead of `AsyncSequence`.
 There has been a long-standing (albeit deliberate) ambiguity in the `Sequence` API -- is it supposed to be single-pass or multi-pass?
 This new kind of iterator & sequence could provide an opportunity to define this more concretely.

 While it is tempting to use this new API to right past wrongs, we maintain that the high level goal of consistency with existing Swift concepts is more important.

-For example, `for...in` cannot be used on an `Iterator` -- only a `Sequence`.
-If we chose to make `AsyncIterator` use `for...in` as described here, that leaves us with the choice of either introducing an inconsistency between `AsyncIterator` and `Iterator` or giving up on the familiar `for...in` syntax.
-Even if we decided to add `for...in` to `Iterator`, it would still be inconsistent because we would be required to leave `for...in` syntax on the existing `Sequence`.
+For example, `for...in` cannot be used on an `IteratorProtocol` -- only a `Sequence`.
+If we chose to make `AsyncIteratorProtocol` use `for...in` as described here, that leaves us with the choice of either introducing an inconsistency between `AsyncIteratorProtocol` and `IteratorProtocol` or giving up on the familiar `for...in` syntax.
+Even if we decided to add `for...in` to `IteratorProtocol`, it would still be inconsistent because we would be required to leave `for...in` syntax on the existing `Sequence`.

 Another point in favor of consistency is that implementing an `AsyncSequence` should feel familiar to anyone who knows how to implement a `Sequence`.

 We are hoping for widespread adoption of the protocol in API which would normally have instead used a `Notification`, informational delegate pattern, or multi-callback closure argument.
 In many of these cases we feel like the API should return the 'factory type' (an `AsyncSequence`) so that it can be iterated again.
 It will still be up to the caller to be aware of any underlying cost of performing that operation, as with iteration of any `Sequence` today.

-### Move-only iterator and removing Cancel

-We discussed waiting to introduce this feature until move-only types are available in the future.
-This is a tradeoff in which we look to the Core Team for advice, but the authors believe the benefit of having this functionality now has the edge.
-It will likely be the case that move-only types will bring changes to other `Sequence` and `Iterator` types when it arrives in any case.

-Prototyping of the patch does not seem to indicate undue complexity in the compiler implementation.
-In fact, it appears that the existing ideas around `defer` actually match this concept cleanly.

-We have included a `__consuming` attribute on the `cancel` function, which should allow move-only iterators to exist in the future.